Helping presentations achieve new heights

 In 1992, after viewing a demonstration that separated the written word from the spoken, and the ensuing gain in communication effectiveness, he was hooked.
 He hasn’t looked at presentations the same way since.

 For more than a quarter century, people have frequently asked why he doesn’t like slides.
 “It’s not that I don’t like slides,” he says.
-“It’s that I know communication can be so much more interesting, engaging and effective when slides support the speaker, not the other way around.”
+“And there is a time and place when slides are effective.
+But the time is not ‘always’ and the place is definitely not ‘everywhere’.
+Slides should support the speaker, not the other way around.”

-Eric uses a combination of science, common sense and experience to help his clients achieve personal and professional objectives.
-His approach has been called “a window to the future of this important human activity” by one of the world’s leading cognitive scientists.
+With his book One Bucket at a Time, Eric encourages less presentation, more conversation.
+The book outlines a conversational approach that is based in science and decades of experience helping clients use presentations to achieve their personal and professional goals.
+His approach is called “a window to the future of this important human activity” by one of the world’s leading cognitive scientists.

 Eric holds a bachelor of arts in communication studies and a two-year diploma in advertising and public relations.
 He received designations as an accredited business communicator (ABC) in 1991 and an accredited public relations practitioner (APR) in 1993.
 In 2002, he was named a master communicator (MC), which is the highest distinction that can be bestowed on a Canadian member of the International Association of Business Communicators.
 In 2015, he joined the College of Fellows of the Canadian Public Relations Society (FCPRS).